PrivateBin/privatebin.info-pelican/content/pages/screenshots.md

 ### bootstrap5

-This is a [bootstrap CSS 5](http://getbootstrap.com/) based PrivateBin template introduced in 1.7.2 (but not yet the default) and includes a dark mode switch:
+This is a [bootstrap CSS 5](http://getbootstrap.com/) based PrivateBin template introduced in 1.7.2, the default since 2.0.0 and includes a dark mode switch:

 ![bootstrap5 PrivateBin template]({static}/img/1.7.3/bootstrap5.png)